MIT conducts research to make AI smarter

 How does it work?

-By teaching models uncertainty awareness, they can equip outputs with a risk or confidence label.
+By imparting uncertainty awareness to models, they can equip outputs with a risk or confidence label.
 For example, a self‑driving car can indicate that it is uncertain about a situation and therefore trigger human intervention.
 This not only enhances safety but also increases users’ trust in AI systems.

 Examples of technical implementation

-• When integrating with PyTorch, it involves wrapping the model via capsa_torch.wrapper() where the output consists of both the prediction and the risk:
+• When integrating with PyTorch, wrapping the model via capsa_torch.wrapper() where the output consists of both the prediction and the risk:

 Python example met capsa